 Form: You can customize the form and how it will look like with some simple HTML code.

-Mail: You can set direrernt things like you email address and customize the message body.
+Mail: You can set different things like your email address and customize the message body.

-Messages: You can set different messages visitors can see in different senarios while sending a message.
+Messages: You can set different messages visitors can see in different scenarios while sending a message.